apache/cloudstack-docs-install/source/installation.rst

    communicates directly with the CloudStack Management Server.
 You must configure the IP range for the system VMs to use.

-   Note
-   ----

-   We strongly recommend the use of separate NICs for management traffic and guest traffic.
+.. note:: We strongly recommend the use of separate NICs for management traffic and guest traffic.

 -